 → Oils with menthol: Essential oils rich in menthol (like peppermint) should not be used on the throat or neck area of children under 3 years of age.

 → Aviod the eyes and ears: Keep essential oils away from the eye area, and do not put them directly into the ears.
 Avoid handling contact lenses or rubbing eyes with essential oils on your fingers (it's always best to rinse your hands thoroughly after applying the oils).
-Oils with high phenol content (i.e.: oregano, cinnamon, thyme, clove, lemongrass, bergamot, and On Guard®) may damage contacts and irritate eyes.
+Oils with high phenol content (i.e.: oregano, cinnamon, thyme, clove, lemongrass, bergamot and On Guard®) may damage contacts and will irritate the eyes.

 If you have an emergency